harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/triggers-reference.md

 ### Payload Type

-Git providers, such as GitHub, Bitbucket, and GitLab.
+Git providers, such as Azure, GitHub, Bitbucket, and GitLab.

 ### Custom Payload type